faluapp/falu-dotnet/README.md

 {
     Amount = 1000,
     Currency = "kes",
-    Purpose = TransferPurpose.Business, // can also be Salary
-    Mpesa = new TransferRequestMpesa
+    Purpose = "business", // can also be "salary" Mpesa = new TransferRequestMpesa
     {
         Customer = new TransferRequestMpesaToCustomer